torappinfo/ebrowser/README.md

   - Adjust window width and use addressbar command line ":Pdf {}" to export vector graphics.
   - Use imageMagick to convert to any other vector graphics format.

+#### License
+You can copy or modify the code/program under the terms of the GPL3.0 or later versions.